sohamxda7/sohamxda7.github.io/README.md

 ## Projects
 ### Schematic and Layout Porting Program
 - **Project**: Developed a custom script to port schematics and layouts from TSMC22nm to UMC22nm for a client.
 - **Scope**: Automated hierarchical and library-wise porting, managing symbols, parameters, and cells, ensuring a smooth transition across technologies.
 - **Technologies used**: Cadence Virtuoso IC 6.1.8, Skill scripting.

-### Custom Kernel Development for Android
-- **Project**: Created custom Android kernels, integrating Qualcomm CAF patches and Linux upstream.
-- **Scope**: Delivered optimized aftermarket kernels to the Android community, improving device performance and stability.

-### Cloud-Based Server Management
+### Secure License Server Management
-- **Project**: Set up and managed cloud-based servers on Amazon EC2, DigitalOcean, and Google GCP for various IT and automation tasks.
-- **Scope**: Configured VPN servers, handled SSH tunneling (local/remote forwarding), port forwarding, remote management, and dynamic DNS for seamless connectivity and secure operations.
+- **Project**: Deployed a secure license server solution using Amazon EC2 and SSH tunneling.
+- **Scope**: Set up a license server on a remote machine, utilized SSH local and remote forwarding to allow clients access through a secure EC2 server, without exposing the core infrastructure.
+- **Technologies used**: Amazon EC2, SSH tunneling, server security.

 ---